 Total revenues decreased \$56.8 million, or 17%, to \$270.4 million due primarily to decreased local, national, political and internet advertising revenue, decreased network compensation revenue and decreased production and other revenue.
 These decreases were partially offset by increased retransmission consent revenue and consulting revenue in the year ended December 31, 2009.
 Retransmission consent revenue increased \$12.6 million, or 414%, to \$15.6 million reflecting the more profitable terms of our current contracts that we finalized earlier in 2009.
 Consulting revenue increased to \$0.9 million for the year ended December 31, 2009 due to revenue from an agreement with Young Broadcasting, Inc. that was effective August 10, 2009.
-Local advertising revenues, excluding political advertising revenues, decreased \$15.7 million, or 8%, to \$170.8 million.
-National advertising revenues, excluding political advertising revenues, decreased \$14.5 million, or 21%, to \$53.9 million.
-The decrease in local and national advertising revenue was due to reduced spending by advertisers in the continued recessionary economic environment.
+Local advertising revenues, excluding political advertising revenues, excluding political advertising revenues, decreased \$14.5 million, or 1%, to \$53.9 million.
+National advertising revenues, excluding political advertising revenue was due to reduced spending by advertisers in the continued recessionary economic environment.
 Our automotive advertising revenue decreased approximately 31% compared to the prior year.
 In addition, during the year ended December 31, 2008, we earned a total of \$3.4 million of net revenue from local and national advertisers during the broadcast of the 2008 Summer Olympics on our ten NBC stations.
 There were no Olympic Game broadcasts during 2009.
 The negative effects of the recession were partially offset by increased advertising during the 2009 Super Bowl.
-Net advertising revenue associated with the broadcast of the 2009 Super Bowl on our ten NBC affiliated stations approximated \$750,000, which was an increase from the approximate \$130,000 of Super Bowl revenue earned in 2008 on our then six Fox affiliated channels.
+Net advertising revenue associated with the broadcast of the 2009 Super Bowl on our ten NBC affiliated channels.
 Political advertising revenues decreased \$38.5 million, or 79%, to \$10.0 million reflecting reduced advertising from political candidates during the "off year" of the two-year political advertising cycle.
 However, we did recognize political advertising revenue in the three months ended December 31, 2009 related to increased spending on the national healthcare debate.